flightphp/docs/content/v3/de/learn/routing.md

 // index.php

-// Richten Sie den Container mit den benötigten Parametern ein
+// Setup the container with whatever params you need
-// Siehe die Seite zu Dependency Injection für mehr Informationen zu PSR-11
+// See the Dependency Injection page for more information on PSR-11
 $dice = new \Dice\Dice();

-// Vergessen Sie nicht, die Variable mit '$dice = ' neu zuzuweisen!!!!!
+// Don't forget to reassign the variable with '$dice = '!!!!!
 $dice = $dice->addRule('flight\database\PdoWrapper', [
 	'shared' => true,
 	'constructParams' => [